Sorahawk/burgl-discord-bot/README.md

     - [ ] Generate list of tasks in order of priority, task ID assigned from highest to lowest priority
     - [ ] Allow user to complete tasks
     - [ ] Generate harvesting tasks with priority based on chopping list
+- [ ] Hosting on Heroku (or EC2, if Heroku can't upload multiple scripts)
 - [ ] Tweak Discord BURG.L bot's lines to sound more like in-game BURG.L
     - [ ] Manually record BURG.L's in-game voicelines
 - [ ] Telegram Bot Functionality